-Cloak & Dagger: Stained Glass
+Cloak & Dagger: The Princeton Offense

 The third episode of Marvel’s Cloak and Dagger, “Stained Glass,” brings a particularly New Orleans approach to superpowers.